-- " Don't forget to take your insulin. - Avoid hypos so that you are safe to take care of yourself and your baby. - " Check your blood glucose levels at least four times a day, so that you know whether your blood glucose levels are dropping, and to guide your insulin doses.
-CGM or Flash GM (see page 6) may be suggested in the first few months after your pregnancy.
-This can be very helpful in managing your blood glucose levels at this time.
-Access to fully subsidised CGM or Flash GM devices is available through the NDSS for a period of three months after your baby's expected date of birth.

-- Aim to keep most of your blood glucose levels between 5 and 10mmol/L. - " Make appointments with your diabetes health professionals, they can continue to help you manage your diabetes after your baby is born.
+- " Don't forget to take your medication or insulin as prescribed. - " Avoid hypos so that you are safe to take care of yourself and your baby. - " Check your blood glucose levels at least four times a day to help manage your diabetes. - " Aim to keep your blood alucose levels mostly between 5 and 10mmol/L. - " Make appointments with your diabetes health professionals, they can continue to help you manage your diabetes after your baby is born.